Beck-Spear/Southern-Water-Corp/README.md

 # Southern-Water-Corp

-Python Case Study for Southern Water Corp
+Python Case Study

-This project uses Python to analyse and visualise the relationships between variables and water pump failure events.
-The data is ultimately used to create a multivariate regression model using OLS regression that can be used in future to predict failure events by observing the behaviour of independent variables.
+This project uses Python to analyze and visualize the relationships between variables and water pump failure events.
+The data is ultimately used to create a multivariate regression model using OLS regression that can be used in future to predict failure events by observing the behavior of independent variables.